theAgingApprentice/aaStringQueue/README.md

 Values get added to the top of the queue, older values already in the queue get pushed down the buffer, and if the number of buffered commands exceeds the maximum allowed buffer size then the oldest message gets dropped and a counter notes that loss.
-Command are pulled from the bottom of the queue.
-THis results in the oldest messages being pulled first which is what makes this a FIFO buffer.
+Commands are pulled from the bottom of the queue.
+This results in the oldest messages being pulled first which is what makes this a FIFO buffer.
 This class is part of a series of classes made to support a standard set of APIs for experimental robot platforms.